What are the new requirements for obtaining a work permit in Georgia?

 Financial and Insurance Documentation: Proof of health insurance valid in Georgia for your entire employment period.
 Many applicants use international health insurance providers, though Georgian insurance companies are also acceptable.
 Some applications require proof of sufficient financial means, typically bank statements from the previous 3 months showing regular income or savings.

 Background Verification: Depending on your country of origin and the position, authorities may require a criminal background check from your home country, issued within the last 6 months.
 This requirement varies by nationality and job sector.
 All documents in languages other than Georgian or English must include certified translations.
-Translation services are available at most Public Service Hall locations, though using a certified translator in advance speeds up processing considerably.
+Translation services are available at most Public Service Hall locations.
+However, using a certified translator in advance can significantly speed up processing.

 Can I work remotely for a foreign company while living in Georgia, or do I need a work permit?